 PTM added afterschool sites between 2010-2020 including a partnership with St. Luke’s Community House in 2016 and McGruder Center in 2019.

-In 2020, PTM serves approximately 320 children and youth in kindergarten-13th grade at eight afterschool sites.
+In 2020, PTM serves approximately 300 children and youth in kindergarten-13th grade at eight afterschool sites.
 PTM believes that to be successful in life they need to be connected to a caring adult, a positive peer group, a purpose, and educational opportunity.
 Perry McGowan and Patrick Hamilton both continue to be involved as volunteers and financial contributors.

 The mission of PTM is to empower Preston Taylor children and youth to discover and live their God-inspired dreams, develop a love for learning, and build joy-filled friendships that glorify Christ Jesus.

 In order to provide the context for helping students to grow in their sense of connectedness, PTM enlists over 300 volunteers to serve 300 children/youth weekly through a variety of academic, job development, and mentoring programs.